-Before beginning a digital detox, make a complete list every digital item connected to your life.
+Before beginning a digital detox, make a complete list of every digital item connected to your life.
 This will be a stark realization of your dependence on these gadgets.
-Then, make a list which you love doing but don’t do in a true sense because of digital connections.
+Then, make a list that you love doing but don’t do in a true sense because of digital connections.
 For example, do you love to read, but choose to watch that TV show in the evenings, instead?
 Do you enjoy being outside, but spend free time looking online?

 2. Daily Allowance

 Using your list of gadgets, allocate a certain amount of time for each device.
 By minimizing the time you use technology, you will find more time for yourself.
 You will be able to focus on the real world and your purpose.
-Practice all that social engagement in real time, with real people.
+Practice all that social engagement in real-time, with real people.